sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ![Image of guessrensics](/assets/img/crewctf/2024/peak_guessrensics.png)

+Massive thank you to the whole Hackerscrew for putting such an amazing event together.
+Definitely will save the date for next year!

 ### _____________________________________________________________________
-### Fun resources for anyone solving possibly related problem
+<em> Fun resources for anyone solving possibly related problem </em>

 ![Where to find fpga hf](/assets/img/crewctf/2024/fpga_hf.v.png)
 ![Where to find fpga hi reader](/assets/img/crewctf/2024/fpga_hi_reader.v.png)